*A. A. Jenkins, PhD (Chair)—mild/moderate disabilities, content strategies, inclusive education, collaboration

 The Student Council for Exceptional Children (SCEC) is an active organization open to anyone interested in special education.
 Chapter 78 at UH Manoa has received recognition by the International SCEC.
 SCEC members participate in professional development activities and sponsor special community projects.
 SCEC is an affiliate of the Council for Exceptional Children.
 For more information, call (808) 956-7956.

 The College of Education offers a BEd elementary/special education program that culminates in teacher licensure in both elementary and special education.
-The BEd dual program, revised in 2013, consists of fully integrated coursework in elementary and special education, co-taught by teams of faculty from both departments.
+The BEd merged program, revised in 2013, consists of fully integrated course work in elementary and special education, co-taught by teams of faculty from both departments.
 Candidates complete supervised field experiences in classroom settings with students with and without disabilities.
-One semester of fulltime student teaching is required.
+One semester of full-time student teaching is required.
+Note that the HTSB requires a Pre-Service Performance Assessment (i.e., edTPA for COE candidates) during student teaching, internship, or teaching residency.
+Note that there are monetary costs associated with the edTPA.

 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.

 The College of Education offers a post-baccalaureate certificate in special education for individuals who hold a bachelor's degree in any field and desire licensure to teach special education.
 The program consists of 31 semester credit hours including 10 credit hours of supervised field experience.
-Candidates must take, or test out of, an educational technology 1-credit course prior to beginning program coursework.
+Candidates must take a 1-credit seminar prior to beginning program course work, scheduled for candidates upon admission into the program.
 The PB-SPED program offers two special education teacher training options: (1) specialization in mild/moderate disabilities (mental retardation, learning disabilities, emotional/behavior disorders); or (2) severe/multiple disabilities and autism.
+Note that the HTSB requires a Pre-Service Performance Assessment (i.e., edTPA for COE candidates) during student teaching, internship, or teaching residency.
+Note that there are monetary costs associated with the edTPA.
 Program sheets listing the specific course requirements for the post-baccalaureate programs are available in the College of Education's Office of Student Academic Services.

 Admission is through the Office of Student Academic Services.
 Classified status in the College of Education is necessary for registration in the post-baccalaureate program.
 Program sheets listing the specific requirements are available in the Office of Student Academic Services.
 Students must fulfill all program requirements in effect for the semester in which they are admitted into the college.